cheretbe/notes/linux/appimage.md

-Place binary in `~/Applications`, make executable and run
+Place binary in `~/Applications`, make executable and run.
+Auto-created `.desktop` file will be placed in `~/.local/share/applications`